Business routes of Interstate 8: Winterhaven–Yuma loop

 Business Loop 8 (I-8 Bus. or I-8 BL) begins at an interchange with I-8 and Winterhaven Drive in Winterhaven, California.
 The loop continues east, paralleling I-8 to the north and running concurrently with CR S24.
 I-8 Bus. then goes through downtown Winterhaven before CR S24 continues east and I-8 Bus. continues south, crossing I-8 again as well as the Colorado River into Yuma, Arizona.
 Passing to the west of Yuma Quartermaster Depot State Historic Park, I-8 BL goes through downtown Yuma as Fourth Avenue, intersecting US 95 after several blocks.
 The business loop curves to the east as 32nd Street, passing along the north side of Yuma International Airport and the south side of the Yuma Conservation Garden.
 East of the airport, I-8 BL passes through less-developed areas of eastern Yuma before ending at I-8.

 It is one of very few Interstate business loops that is interstate in the sense of crossing a state line.
 The Arizona segment of the business loop is also a section of Historic US 80.

+The segment in Winterhaven between the California–Arizona state line and I-8 was never relinquished to local control after the decommissioning of US 80 and remains a California state highway.
+It carries the unsigned designation of Route 8U (for "unrelinquished").